MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/rowcumsumfunction.md

   `decimal`, `int`, `long`, or `real`.
 Null *Term* values do not affect the sum.
-* *Restart* is an optional argument of type `bool` that indicates when the accummulation operation should be restarted (set back to 0).
+* *Restart* is an optional argument of type `bool` that indicates when the accumulation operation should be restarted (set back to 0).
 It can be used to indicate partitions of the data; see the second example below.

 **Returns**